-While representing clients in many fields, Mark has particular expertise in the hospitality industry, including representing B.F.
-Saul Co., Skye Hospitality, Harrison Group Hotels and Restaurants, and operators of numerous franchise hotels.
+While representing clients in many fields, Mark has particular expertise in the healthcare and hospitality industries.

 Mark has spoken at numerous Bar Association seminars, and has authored many publications, including a law review article on the vesting of severance pay benefits, a law journal article on the enforceability of non-compete agreements, and the legal analysis section of a BNA special report on the federal plant closing act.
 He is also a co-author of the “Employment Law Deskbook” (1989, Matthew Bender).
 In addition, he is a Contributing Editor of the “Maryland Human Resources Manual,” and “Model Policies and Forms for Maryland Employers” publications of the Maryland Chamber of Commerce.